Annex 2 - Authorized Federal Uses of the SIN

 The Resettlement Assistance Program replaced the Immigration Adjustment Assistance Program in April 1998.
 The Resettlement Assistance Program collects the SINs of government-assisted refugees who require financial assistance and a range of immediate essential services after they arrive in Canada.
 The SIN is collected because some benefits provided by the program are taxable, and T-5 forms are issued each year for taxation purposes.

 - Income and Health Care Programs (Veterans Affairs Canada)

 Veterans Affairs Canada collects the SINs of veterans, their spouses and dependants who were or are now in receipt of benefits payable under the War Veterans Allowance Act, the Civilian War-Related Benefits Act, the Pension Act, the Flying Accidents Compensation Regulations, the Gallantry Gratuities and Annuities Order and the Halifax Relief Commission Pension Continuation Act.
 The SIN is used to issue benefit cheques.
-Human Resources and Skills Development Canada uses the SINs to determine the veteran's Old Age Security benefits.
+Employment and Social Development Canada uses the SINs to determine the veteran’s Old Age Security benefits.
 Canada Revenue Agency uses it to verify the veteran's income.
 The SIN is also used to process the veteran's medical claims on behalf of Veterans Affairs Canada.

 - National Dose Registry for Occupational Exposures to Radiation (Health Canada)

 The Consumer and Clinical Radiation Protection Bureau of Health Canada collects the SINs of workers who have been exposed to radiation on the job, so it can maintain the National Dose Registry for workers whose occupational radiation exposure has been monitored.
 The registry is used in statistical studies to support regulatory control of occupational radiation, and to advise anyone whose maximum permissible dose of radiation has been exceeded or is about to be exceeded.